klmitchell2/ShareUserDefaults/README.md

 # ShareUserDefaults
-A Theos tweak to share the contents of UserDefaults from a running process via `UIActivityViewController`.
+A Theos tweak to share the contents of `NSUserDefaults` from a running process via `UIActivityViewController`.
 Contributions and feedback are welcome!

 ## Installation
 - Confirm in the `MakeFile` that `THEOS_DEVICE_IP` & `THEOS_DEVICE_PORT` are pointing to your jailbroken device.